rails/rails/guides/source/initialization.md

 explore them on your own.

-For now, just keep in mind that common functionality like Rails engines, I18n and Rails configuration is all being defined here.
+For now, just keep in mind that common functionality like Rails engines, I18n and Rails configuration are all being defined here.

 ### Back to `config/environment.rb`

-When `config/application.rb` has finished loading Rails, and defined your application namespace, you go back to `config/environment.rb`, where your application is initialized.
-For example, if you application was called `Blog`, here you would find `Blog::Application.initialize!`, which is defined in `rails/application.rb`
+When `config/application.rb` has finished loading Rails, and defined the application namespace, we go back to `config/environment.rb`, where the application is initialized.
+For example, if the application was called `Blog`, here we would find `Blog::Application.initialize!`, which is defined in `rails/application.rb`

 ### `railties/lib/rails/application.rb`